Thank you Behavior Live for supporting us in bringing this webinar to our members.

-For those who register, the webinar will be available asynchronously for two weeks to view.
+For those who register, the webinar will be available asynchronously for four weeks to view.

 Jeron Trotman, MS, BCBA, IBA